 Singer Chris Brown detained in Paris on suspicion of rape

-American singer Chris Brown has been detained in Paris on suspicion of rape, police in the French capital told news agencies on Tuesday.
-Two police officials told The Associated Press that the singer was detained with two other people and remained in custody in Paris after a woman filed a rape complaint.
+American singer Chris Brown has been detained in Paris on suspicion of rape, judicial sources confirmed to CBS News on Tuesday.
+Police sources told The Associated Press and Reuters that the singer was detained with two other people and remained in custody in Paris after a woman filed a rape complaint.

-One police official said the complaint was filed with police in the 17th arrondissement of northwest Paris.
-The official said one of the others detained is Brown's bodyguard.
-Both officials said Brown was detained Monday and was still in custody Tuesday while police study the complaint.
+One police official told the AP that the complaint was filed with police in the 17th arrondissement of northwest Paris.
+The official said one of the others detained was Brown's bodyguard.
+Brown was detained Monday and was still in custody Tuesday while police study the complaint.

+In addition to the allegation of aggravated rape, Brown is also facing possible charges for drug related offenses, CBS News' sources said.

 The American recording artist has a history of violence, including a felony conviction for the 2009 assault on his then-girlfriend, Rihanna, ahead of the Grammys.
 He completed his probation in that case in 2015.